Characters found in BanG Dream!.

 The vocalist of Roselia.
 Her father was a band vocalist himself back in his heyday, and one of her major goals is to launch a successful career as a vocalist that would do him proud and encourage him to play one more time.
 She is also trying to get the band to Future World Fes, a music festival reserved only for the best bands in the world.
 Yukina is very serious about her music; she has next to nothing else on her mind and sternly encourages her bandmates to have the same mindset.

-- The Ace: Even before she joined Roselia, she was already making headlines with her incredible singing talent, to the point of various talent agencies trying to scout her out (and her turning them all down).
+- The Ace: Even before she formed Roselia, she was already making headlines with her incredible singing talent, to the point of various talent agencies trying to scout her out (and her turning them all down).
+And putting even that aside, she's also musically talented enough to write down and compose songs all on her own with little to no help while accurately analysing her bandmates' (and other musicians outside her band) strengths and weaknesses and giving them pointers on how to further improve themselves from there.

 - Adorkable: The cool stoic facade hides it well, but her secret love for cats and her general awkwardness in comical scenarios outside of anything music-related put her firmly in this territory.